Discover the Magic of Lake O’Hara

 Trail cuisine is constructed from lightweight ingredients including our Yamnuska custom-made dehydrated dinners.

 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
-As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
-For vegan, gluten-free, lactose-free, soy-free, nut-free, or any similar type of single restriction menu requests, there will be a surcharge.
-For a diet requiring any 2 or more restrictions, an additional surcharge will apply.
-For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.
+As food pricing and preparation for these diets is more costly, there is a surcharge.
+Our kitchen staff will assess your restrictions to inform you if the diet can be accommodated and what surcharge would apply.
 Vegetarian meals will not be surcharged.

 Please let us know the details by filling out a Food Questionnaire when you sign up for the program.